TACC/Lmod/docs/source/070_standard_modules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In general, it is probably better to NOT use ``screen`` and use ``tmux`` instead.
-The problem with ``screen`` is that it is a guid program (``tmux`` is not).
+The problem with ``screen`` is that it is a *set-group-id* (SGID) program (``tmux`` is not).
 That means it uses the group associated with the executable and not the user's group.
 The main consequence of this is that the operating system removes LD_LIBRARY_PATH from the environment.
 This is a security feature built into the operating system.

 A site could change z01_StdEnv.sh to have::